Complex and Adaptive Dynamical Systems: A Primer: Environmental Model Building

-\underline{\bf Temporal XOR}\\ The XOR-problem, see Fig.\ \ref{cogSys_fig_temporal_XOR}, is a standard prediction task in neural network theory.
+\runinhead{Temporal XOR} The XOR problem, see Fig.~\ref{cogSys_fig_temporal_XOR}, is a standard prediction task in neural network theory.
 In its temporal version the two binary inputs are presented one after the other to the same input neuron as $x(t-1)$ and $x(t)$, with the task to predict the correct $x(t+1)$.

 The XOR problem is not linearly decomposable, i.e.\ there are no constants $a,b,c$ such that

 and this is why the XOR problem serves as a benchmark for neural prediction tasks.
 Input sequences like